TerraDharitri/drt-go-chain/README.md

  - Code must adhere to the official Go [formatting](https://golang.org/doc/effective_go.html#formatting) guidelines.
  - Code must be documented adhering to the official Go [commentary](https://golang.org/doc/effective_go.html#commentary) guidelines.
- - Pull requests need to be based on and opened against the master branch.
+ - Pull requests need to be based on and opened against the main branch.
  - Commit messages should be prefixed with the package(s) they modify.
     - E.g. "outport/process: fixed a typo"